 People that read at least one welcome message read more than 40% of their messages from the sending brand during the following 180 days. [source]

 What does this mean?
-Well not only will your first welcome email have a much higher than average open rate but if you send a welcome email, which your subscriber reads then any subsequent emails, within the next 180 days, are more than likely to be read as well.
+Well not only will your first welcome email have a much higher than average open rate but if you send a welcome email, which your subscriber reads, then any subsequent emails within the next 180 days, are more likely to be read as well.

 So, whilst you might want to include your main objective within the first email – you can certainly use a welcome series to take advantage of a high open rate for those subsequent emails.

 - That welcome email will be one of the most read emails you can send